matt9527-marist/MyObsidianNotes/Parallel Processing/005 Memory Model.md

 ![[Pasted image 20250915195539.png]]
 How will the OS manage the memory if RAM is not available?
 Whether the memory is available or not, the OS will allocate a fixed amount of memory to each program.
 This is *virtual memory*, as part of a paging scheme.

+**Address Space**
+• Each program has its own 32-bit address space.
+	• Addresses range from 0 to
+• Address Space and Upper Limit of Program Memory:
+	• and similarly